Thefolle/ThesisFragility/TestCollection.md

 By inspecting the modifications developers do, so that a certain initial snippet s0 is modified into s1, it can be observed that s1 quite frequently exploits the same selector or assertion of s0.
 This means that developers sometimes don't try to improve them by selecting or asserting other correlated properties, but they tend to **adapt** the test code for compliance with the AUT.
 The consequence is the propagation of fragility: since the change was necessary at least once, it may be necessary again in the future.

 Interesting how developers of the project `ffhu22/Web-CI-Build` tried several techniques to improve stability of the test case `qa_assignment/selenium/uitest/UserFlowRegisterTest.java`, as emerges from its commit messages.
 Among these attempts there are: build failing if test failing, using of default timeouts, keeping essential tests, taking screenshots and refreshing the page.

+XPath fragility is not solved by extracting its literal string representation into a parametric macro: see `BrentDouglas/richfaces-3` in test case `samples/richfaces-demo/functional-test/src/test/java/org/jboss/richfaces/integrationTest/orderingList/OrderingListTestCase.java`.

+Another attempt to solve fragility by surrounding snippets with wait statements for fixed time lapse: see `BrentDouglas/richfaces-3` in test case `samples/richfaces-demo/functional-test/src/test/java/org/jboss/richfaces/integrationTest/orderingList/OrderingListTestCase.java`.